 Don't forget you can drive down the cost of your policy before making your choice.
 Here are a few tips:

-- Try adding another driver to see if they reduce the price.
+- Try adding another driver to see if they drive down the price;

-- Consider using a black box to monitor your driving and lower your premium.
-See how a black box can cut the cost of your car insurance and car insurance: putting telematics to the test
+- Consider using a black box to monitor your driving and lower your premium

-- Opt out of expensive and unnecessary extras like car hire and breakdown cover.
-See essential car insurance features for help sifting through what you really need.
+- Opt-out of extras you are unlikely to use or could get cheaper, see essential car insurance features for help sifting through what you really need;

-- Get the value of your car right.
-Overestimating will boost the cost of the premium.
+- Get the value of your car right as overestimating will boost the cost of the premium.